 Treatment is aimed at finding and treating the underlying cause of the vomiting.
 In addition, supportive care such as fluids to treat dehydration and correct electrolyte imbalances will be provided.

-Addison’s disease requires life-long administration of the deficient corticosteroids.
+Addison’s disease: Life-long administration of corticosteroids.

-Surgery to remove tumours and chemotherapy.
+Tumours: Surgery and where necessary chemotherapy.